shrikantnaidu/shrikant.naidu.github.io/_pages/about.md

 ---
-layout: page
+layout: about
 title: About Me
 permalink: /about/
-image: /assets/images/author.jpg
+image: /assets/images/trp-sharpened.png
 ---
 <h3 class="font-weight-light">Hello, I’m <span class="font-weight-bold">{{site.author.name}}</span></h3>

-I'm a Data Scientist with a keen interest in building data-driven solutions for complex business problems.
-Currently, I'm working as a Senior Data Scientist at Loylty Rewardz where I'm responsible for fulfilling the data science and engineering needs of the business.
+Welcome to my digital space!
+I'm a seasoned Data Scientist with a passion for crafting innovative, data-driven solutions to tackle complex business challenges.
+Currently serving as a Senior Data Scientist at Loylty Rewardz, I orchestrate the fulfillment of data science and engineering requirements crucial to the business.

-I started my journey in Data Science as an intern at a Digital Marketing Start-up called Leadzpipe where I was responsible for extracting the campaign data from Google AdWords, modeling the data for a NoSQL database, and then creating insights with the data for the clients.
-My work here helped me bag an award at the Aegis Graham Awards 2020.
+My journey in Data Science kicked off during an enriching internship at Leadzpipe, a Digital Marketing Start-up.
+There, I honed my skills in extracting campaign data from Google AdWords, modeling it for NoSQL databases, and deriving actionable insights for clients.
+This effort earned me recognition at the Aegis Graham Awards in 2020.

-After the completion of my internship, I started working as a Data Analyst at a rapidly growing Healthcare Start-up based in the US known as Medly where I was responsible for helping my stakeholders make data-driven decisions by leveraging data analytics and machine learning.
+Following the internship, I ventured into the dynamic realm of Healthcare at Medly, a US-based startup.
+As a Data Analyst, I empowered stakeholders with data-driven decision-making by leveraging analytics and machine learning techniques.

-Post Medly, I tried my hand at consulting and joined Predoole Analytics as a Data Scientist where I was responsible for restructuring and optimizing the data pipelines in the insurance space.
-Also, led the development of a Geospatial Product that could perform a proximity analysis for retail stores in the US with the help of the Decennial US Census Data.
+Exploring diverse facets of the industry, I delved into consulting at Predoole Analytics, assuming the role of a Data Scientist.
+Here, I revamped and optimized data pipelines in the insurance sector and spearheaded the development of a Geospatial Product.
+This innovative tool conducted proximity analyses for retail stores in the US, utilizing Decennial US Census Data.

-I've always been passionately curious about the practicality of Math and Computer Science which led me to pursue a bachelor's degree in Computer Science and then my fascination with the recent development in Machine Learning and Deep Learning directed me towards Data Science.
+My academic foundation in Computer Science, complemented by a deep-seated curiosity for the practical applications of mathematics, shaped my journey.
+A culmination of these experiences and my fascination with the evolving landscape of Machine Learning and Deep Learning led me to embark on a career in Data Science.

+Join me on this exploration of turning data into insights and navigating the ever-evolving landscape of technology and analytics.